 He wasn’t.
 He shrugged’ “Of course, Jeni.
 You’re beautiful.
 You always have been to me.
 You just finally see you, the way I see you.”

-With every comment of love, support and acknowledgement of the struggle, the battle I had finally won, I for the first time ACCEPTED the compliments.
+With every comment of love, support and acknowledgment of the struggle, the battle I had finally won, I for the first time ACCEPTED the compliments.
 For their face value.
 No second guessing.

 And with every comment acknowledging my battle scars, I cried.
 I shed real tears, of joy, and victory over the broken little girl I had always been inside.